careerbuilder/DataScienceAPIDocumentation/VectorService.md

 ## Response Structure

 All responses with an HTTP status of 200 will consist of a JSON object with a top-level "data" node.
-The response will contain each `vector_type` requested and an associated list of decimal numbers representing the computed vectors for the request.
+The response will contain each `vector_type` requested and an associated list of decimal numbers representing the computed vectors for the request. `vector_types` not requested will not show in the response.

 ### Sample Response
 ```